mattwcole/gelf-extensions-logging/README.md

 ## Contributing

 Pull requests welcome!
 In order to run tests, first run `docker-compose up` to create the Graylog stack.
 Existing tests log messages and use the Graylog API to assert that they have been sent correctly.
 A UDP input will be created as part of the test setup (if not already present), so there is no need to create one manually.
-Build and tests are run on CI in Docker, meaning it is possible to run the build locally in identical conditions using `docker-compose -f docker-compose.ci.build.yml -f docker-compose.yml up`.
+Build and tests are run on CI in Docker, meaning it is possible to run the build locally in identical conditions using `docker-compose -f docker-compose.ci.build.yml -f docker-compose.yml up --abort-on-container-exit`.